The Talk Test Explained: How to Gauge Effort Without Gadgets

 This could occur in instances where a training plan might say to run at a “hard” effort level during fartlek intervals, which should correspond to vigorous-intensity exercise as determined by heart rate, but you actually only run at an effort level that ultimately corresponds to moderate-intensity exercise.

 The converse can also occur.
-Habitually overexerting yourself and running your easy runs too hard can result in overtraining syndrome—pushing yourself too hard without giving your body adequate recovery.
+Habitually overexerting yourself and running your easy runs too hard can result in overtraining syndrome, which occurs when you push yourself too hard without allowing your body adequate recovery time.

 You might think you’re running at an easy effort, but if you actually do the talk test, you might find that it’s pretty difficult to speak in full sentences, and you’re really exercising at a vigorous intensity.

-Also of note, many running coaches often prescribe runs at a “conversational effort.“ The talk test is a perfect tool to use in these cases to ensure that you are indeed running at a pace where you can comfortably sustain a conversation.
+Also of note, many running coaches often prescribe runs at a “conversational effort,“ or “conversation pace.”
+The talk test is a perfect tool to use in these cases to ensure that you are indeed running at a pace where you can comfortably sustain a conversation.

 Two people running.